kumarvis/General-Reading/Books/SummariesWithNotes/The-Personal-MBA.md

 ## Book Summary:

 ### 1. The Famous 80/20 Ruke
-Identify the critical few concepts, code modules or work flow process that accounts for 80% percent of overall work impact or performance.
+Identify the critical few concepts, code modules or work flow process that accounts for 80% percent of overall work impact or performance and MASTER it.

 ### 2. Understand the End-to-End Business Workflow
 Gain comprehensive understanding of the complete business workflow, and determine how each module fits into the bigger picture.
 De-cosntruct the system into smaller parts and make a flow chart.
 Find what value each component is creating.